Swapnil-J-Patil/DSA_Level_1/README.md

 Dive into simplified and understandable DSA learning repository in Java.
+Till now I have added arrays questions.